janejuenyang/persist/recover.md

 * Lean on your personal support network -- it is okay to ask for and accept help

 # Get health insurance
+* Before your FEHB and FEDVIP coverage expire, try to get your annual preventative checkup appointments and order 90-day refills on any prescriptions you have
 * [31-day extension of coverage requests](https://www.opm.gov/healthcare-insurance/healthcare/reference-materials/reference/termination-conversion-and-temporary-continuation-of-coverage/#extensioncov): you must explain to your FEHB provider in writing the circumstances for seeking an additional extension
 * [Affordable Care Act Marketplace](https://healthcare.gov/): health plans you can get directly; you may qualify for subsidies
 * [Temporary continuation of coverage (TCC)](https://www.opm.gov/healthcare-insurance/healthcare/temporary-continuation-of-coverage/#url=Pamphlet) is a feature of the Federal Employees Health Benefits (FEHB) Program that allows certain people to temporarily continue their FEHB coverage after regular coverage ends.
 If you elect TCC, you will pay full premiums.